hildogjr/KiCost/docs/usage.rst

       -var VARIANT [VARIANT ...], --variant VARIANT [VARIANT ...] schematic variant name filter.
       -w, --overwrite       Allow overwriting of an existing spreadsheet.
-      -s, --serial          Do web scraping of part data using a single process.
       -q, --quiet           Enable quiet mode with no warnings.
       -np [NUM_PROCESSES], --num_processes [NUM_PROCESSES]
                             Set the number of parallel processes used for web